jython/book/sandbox/functions.rst

   XXX TurboGears uses this for it routing functionality (but they no longer use Peak-Rules as of 2.1 [which is hard to port to Jython]).
 Need to find out more!

+XXX various limits
+XXX currently limits of 64K java bytecode instructions when compiled. this will be relaxed in a future version

 Nested Scopes